Scripture Unfiltered

 Part II — Naked and Not Ashamed: The Original Covering

 Genesis 2:25 establishes the baseline: “And they were both naked, the man and his wife, and were not ashamed.”
 Before the fall, nakedness carried no shame because there was nothing to hide.
-They stood before Yahuah without the need for covering because their alignment with the owner’s standard was complete.
-When the alignment is perfect, no covering is needed.
+Adam and Eve were arom — uncovered, exposed — and it did not matter.
+They stood before Yahuah and before each other without the need for covering because their alignment with the owner’s standard was complete.
+There was no gap between what they were and what they were supposed to be.
+Righteousness, in its simplest form, is that alignment.
+And when the alignment is perfect, no covering is needed.

 The arom/arum wordplay in Genesis 3:1 signals the turning point.
 The serpent who was most arum (crafty, subtle) enters the garden, and by the end of the conversation, the humans discover they are arom (naked, exposed).
+The craftiness of the enemy produced the nakedness of the victim.
 What was lost in that moment was not merely innocence.
 It was the alignment itself — the tsedeq, the straightness, the plumb condition of the human soul before its Creator.
+Once that alignment broke, exposure became unbearable.
 And the first instinct of the fallen human being was not to repent.
 It was to sew.

 Part III — Fig Leaves: The First Human Covering

-Genesis 3:7 records the first act of human craftsmanship after the fall: “And they sewed fig leaves together, and made themselves coverings.”
+Genesis 3:7 records the first act of human craftsmanship after the fall: “And the eyes of them both were opened, and they knew that they were naked; and they sewed fig leaves together, and made themselves coverings.”
 The Hebrew word for these coverings is חֲגוֹרוֹת (chagorot) — girdles, loin coverings, something hastily wrapped around the waist.
 These are not garments.
 They are emergency wrappings.
+The first human response to spiritual failure was to manufacture a covering from what was available — leaves, vegetation, the produce of a cursed ground.

-The fig leaves represent human effort applied to a divine problem.
+Notice what the fig leaves represent: human effort applied to a divine problem.
+Adam and Eve recognized their nakedness — their misalignment with the standard — and immediately tried to solve it themselves.
+They sewed.
+They covered.
+They attempted to restore what was lost through their own labor.
 And the covering they produced was exactly what Isaiah would later describe in Isaiah 64:6: “All our righteousnesses are as filthy rags.”
-The Hebrew there is beged iddim — garments of menstrual cloths.
+The Hebrew there is בֶּגֶד עִדִּים (beged iddim) — garments of menstrual cloths.
 The prophet is using clothing language to describe the same failure: human-generated righteousness is a garment so defiled it cannot be worn into the presence of the Holy One.

 The fig leaves were the first beged — and the root tells the story.
 The garment (beged) born from the act of betrayal (bagad) could never restore what betrayal destroyed.
 A treacherous garment cannot cover treachery.
+The covering and the crime come from the same root, and that root cannot produce righteousness.
+This is the foundational principle that runs through the entire Bible: what human hands sew in response to sin is never sufficient.
+The material is wrong.
+The craftsman is wrong.
+The source is wrong.
 The fig leaves wilt.
 They always wilt.

 Part IV — Coats of Skin: The First Divine Covering

 First, the garment is a ketonet.
+The word is kotnot — plural of ketonet, the intimate inner tunic.
 Yahuah did not give them an outer cloak.
-He gave them the garment closest to the skin — the most personal covering.
-Yahuah is covering them at the deepest level, where the shame actually lives.
+He gave them the garment closest to the skin.
+The most personal covering.
+The layer that sits against the body and cannot be seen by anyone else.
+This is not a public display.
+This is intimate provision.
+Yahuah is covering them at the deepest level — where the shame actually lives.

-Second, the garment is made of skin (or עוֹר).
+Second, the garment is made of skin — or (עוֹר).
 Skin requires death.
 An animal died so that Adam and Eve could be covered.
 Blood was shed.
 Life was taken.
 The first act of divine clothing in Scripture required a sacrifice.
-Divine covering costs blood.
+The pattern is set before the law is given, before the priesthood is established, before the tabernacle is built: divine covering costs blood.
 This is not a metaphor.
 This is the foundational act.
+And it connects directly to kasah (to cover) and kippur (atonement).
+The covering of the body and the covering of sin are the same theological act, and both require death.

 Third, Yahuah is the one who clothes them.
 The verb is vayyalbishem — from labash, “and He clothed them.”
 The subject is Yahuah.
+Not Adam.
+Not Eve.
+The one who provides the garment is the owner of the standard.
 Human hands sewed fig leaves; divine hands provided skin.
-The question is answered here for the first time: Who made this covering?
+Human effort produced a temporary, inadequate, self-generated covering; divine effort produced a blood-bought, intimate, permanent replacement.
+The question that will be asked at every garment in Scripture is answered here for the first time: Who made this covering?
 Yahuah.
 What did it cost?
 Blood.

 Part V — Garments That Tell Stories: Joseph, Tamar, and Achan